 - Protect surrounding areas with poly tarps or suitable coverings to prevent splatter.

-- Selling may occur during shipment.
+- Settling may occur during shipment.
 Remix thoroughly using a drill with a mixing paddle before application.

 - One 5-gallon container will treat approximately: